manosbatsis/corda-lean-state/docs/state-mapping.md

 ## Property Mapping Modes

-[RestateType] and [RestateProperty] annotations allow configuration of Contract to Persistent State property mappings using one or more of the following:
+[RestateModel] and [RestateProperty] annotations allow configuration of Contract to Persistent State property mappings using one or more of the following: